RobinSchmidt/RS-MET/Notes/GuidelinesForTheAPI.md

 Aim for 1 or 2 syllables.
 Try to make the abbreviations unique - not like with "Comp".
-When writing code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if ther already is an abbreviation used for that somewhere else in the library.
+When writing code and trying to find a suitable abbreviation, we should really first look up this dictionary to see, if there already is an abbreviation used for that somewhere else in the library.
 We should maintain a dictionary somewhere for this purpose.

 Acronyms:

+I think, we may capitalize only the first letter in an acronym, e.g. write Fft rather than FFT.
+Examples:

 Amplitude Modulation:               Am  ,
 Attack Decay Sustain Relase:        Adsr  ,
-Beats per Minute                    Bpm  ,
+Beats per Minute:                   Bpm  ,
 Digital Signal Processing:          Dsp  ,
 Fast Fourier Transform:             Fft  ,
 Finite Impulse Response:            Fir  ,